Who Am I

 I will continue to provide recommendations and conflict-free advice to readers.

 I will not, however, tell you what stock to buy or when to sell your stocks.
-Instead, I aim to provide you information about the tools I use, the best platforms and brokerages, and everything else in between.
+Instead, I aim to provide you with information about the tools I use, the best platforms and brokerages, and everything else in between.

 I provide you with the information and tools necessary, you do the rest.